Kathryn Tickell: Performing and recording

 At thirteen, she had gained a reputation from performing in festivals and winning pipe contests.
 When she was seventeen, she released her first album, On Kielder Side (Saydisc, 1984), which she recorded at her parents' house.
 During the same year, she was named Official Piper to the Lord Mayor of Newcastle, an office that had been vacant for 13 years, since George Atkinson's appointment for a single year in 1971.
 She formed the Kathryn Tickell Band, with Karen Tweed on accordion, bass, and Ian Carr on guitar, and released the band's first album in 1991 on Black Crow Records.
 Later, the band comprised Peter Tickell on fiddle, Julian Sutton on melodeon, and Joss Clapp on guitar.
-In 2001, the Kathryn Tickell Band was the first band to play traditional folk music at the Promenade Concerts in London.
+In 2001, the Kathryn Tickell Band performed in a Proms in the Park concert in Gateshead that was linked up to the Last Night of the Proms, the first time traditional folk music had been featured at that event.

 She recorded with the Penguin Cafe Orchestra, led by Simon Jeffes.
 She met Jeffes while she was in her teens, and he wrote the song "Organum" for her.
 Over a decade after Jeffes's death, she played with Penguin Cafe, run by his son, Arthur.

 Tickell has also recorded with The Chieftains, The Boys of the Lough, Jon Lord, Jimmy Nail, Linda Thompson, Alan Parsons, and Andy Sheppard.
-She has performed live with Sting, who is also from Newcastle upon Tyne, and has recorded with him on his albums The Soul Cages (1991), Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day, (1999), If on a Winter's Night (2009), and The Last Ship (2013).
+She has performed live with Sting, and has recorded with him on his albums The Soul Cages (1991), Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day, (1999), If on a Winter's Night...
+(2009), and The Last Ship (2013).